nawrockie/ribosensor_wrapper/00README.txt

 ribotyper's 00README.txt:
 https://github.com/nawrockie/ribotyper-v1/blob/master/00README.txt

-For more information on sensor errors which are reported prefixed with 'S_' in column 7 of the human readable output file, see sensor's README file: https://github.com/aaschaffer/16S_sensor/blob/master/README
+For more information on sensor errors, all of which are reported prefixed with 'S_' in column 7 of the human readable output file, see sensor's README file: https://github.com/aaschaffer/16S_sensor/blob/master/README